-What is a Peer to Peer Network?
+What is a Peer to Peer Network (P2P)?

 A Peer to Peer (abbreviated to P2P) network is a very important part of how blockchain technology works, and why it is so solid and secure.
 Here we will explore what is P2P and why it is such a vast improvement on the centralized systems we are familiar with today.

 In a P2P network, the user utilizes and provides the foundation of the network at the same time, although providing the resources is entirely voluntary.
 Each peer (a “peer” being a computer system on the network) is considered equal and are commonly referred to as nodes.
-A peer makes a portion of their computing resources such as disk storage, processing power or network bandwidth, directly available to other participants without the need for central coordination by servers or stable hosts.
+A peer makes a portion of computing resources such as disk storage, processing power or network bandwidth, directly available to other participants without the need for any central coordination by servers or stable hosts.

 Despite all nodes being equal, they can take on different roles within the blockchain ecosystem, such as that of a miner or a “full node”.
 In the case of a full node, the whole blockchain is copied onto a single device, while the device is connected to the network.
-What this means is that the blockchain cannot be lost or destroyed because to do so would mean having to destroy every single full node on the network.
-Therefore, as long as a single node with a copy of the blockchain exists, all the records will remain intact, providing the possibility to rebuild that network.
+What this means is that the information stored on a blockchain cannot be lost or destroyed because to do so would mean having to destroy every single full node on the network.
+Therefore, as long as a single node with a copy of a blockchain exists, all the records will remain intact, providing the possibility to rebuild that network.